jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-37.md

 i.e., the more of a genius, the artist is.
-This, to some extent, explains why works of poetry exercise a much stronger, deeper, and more universal effect than pictures and statues; the latter, for the most part, leave the common people quite cold; and, in 21 This chapter is connected with § 51 of the first volume.
-198 The World as Will and Idea (Vol. 3 of 3) general, the plastic arts are those which have the weakest effect.
+This, to some extent, explains why works of poetry exercise a much stronger, deeper, and more universal effect than pictures and statues; the latter, for the most part, leave the common people quite cold; and, in general, the plastic arts are those which have the weakest effect.

 A remarkable proof of this is afforded by the frequent discovery and disclosure of pictures by great masters in private houses and all kinds of localities, where they have been hanging for many